 If a student is able to regain eligibility within one semester, and the appeal is approved, the student will be placed on Probation status in which aid will be awarded for one semester and eligibility will be reviewed again at the end of the semester to determine continued eligibility.

 A student may appeal once in any given semester.

 Students must submit appeals by 5pm on the first Thursday of each month.
 Appeals are approved for the upcoming semester or term only.
-Please review the deadline for appeals for the semester, terms and dates for the 2014-2015 fiscal year: Appeal Dates
+Please review the Appeal Deadlines for the semesters and terms.

 PLEASE NOTE THAT APPEAL DATES ARE SUBJECT TO CHANGE AT THE DISCRETION OF THE APPEALS COMMITTEE

 Students will be notified of their appeal’s decision via email supplied by the student on the Appeal Cover Page.
 If a current student, the email used should be their ASU-Beebe GMAIL account.

 Results will not be given over the phone and are normally sent with 48 hours after the committee has met.
 The Appeal Committee normally meets the second Thursday of each month.
 The decision of the appeals committee is final.

 If an appeal is approved, the student will be placed on one of the following plans depending on the category of appeal:

 Qualitative (CGPA) or Quantitative (67%) student will be required to meet with their campus assigned Student Success Academy (SSA).
 The student will be contacted by the SSA office to set up an appointment.
 If the student fails to comply with SSA requirements, their probation status will be void and the student will not be eligible for aid until they are back into Federal SAP policy.
 If student meets SAP at time of review, aid will be awarded based on eligibility.